Acoustic Slide Guitars

 Bridge and Pickup

 The spacing at the bridge is 58mm between outside strings, a good fingerpicking size.
 This spacing is common on classical guitars but can be altered to suit.
 The undersaddle pickups that I use are a low profile high output piezo version that I make myself.
 I charge $100 aud to supply and fit it.
 These pickups need no boosting as they have more output than a strat.
 I do not fit preamps into the side of my guitars, as my instruments will long outlive any electronics.

 A good set of strings for slide is GHS Phosphor Bronze True Medium. (also available as cryogenic) The extra heavy top and bottom are good for DADF#AD tuning.
 This set of strings can also be tuned up a tone to EBEC#BE on my standard scale guitar without a problem.
 (Jeff Lang uses these strings in this tuning) This same set of strings works well on the long scale guitar for CGCEGC tuning.
-For G bluegrass tuning GBDGBD, you would have to use different strings as the low G would be too tight.
-To work out strings for various tunings you should use this chart or this string tension calculator.
+Using G bluegrass tuning (GBDGBD) is not recommended.

 The guitars are optimized to a string tension of around 70 to 80kgs.
 (150lbs) They will handle more tension than that, but dynamics will decrease as the tension starts to lock up the sound board.
 Although my guitars are stronger than most, you can still destroy them with excessive string tension by using the wrong strings for the tuning.
 Please use this chart as a guide.